 Come up with your own ideas, and send them to me at: email@example.com

-Best known for her roles on The Wonder Years, The West Wing, and lately for her popular movies on Hallmark Channel, Danica McKellar is also a New York Times bestselling author of math books for kids, with over 2 million copies currently in print.
+Best known for her roles on The Wonder Years, The West Wing, and lately for her popular holiday movies, Danica McKellar is also a New York Times bestselling author of math books for kids, with over 2 million copies currently in print.
 Starting with “Math Doesn’t Suck,” “Kiss My Math,” “Hot X,” and “Girls Get Curves: Geometry Takes Shape,” books aimed at middle school and high school readers, she wrote her first children’s picture book, “Goodnight Numbers” in 2017, followed by “Ten Magic Butterflies,” the “Bathtime Mathtime” series, and “Do Not Open This Math Book,” aimed at 6-8 year olds, introducing us to the sweet character of Mr. Mouse while helping kids parents and teachers everywhere with Common Core addition and subtraction!
 Mr. Mouse made his second appearance in “The Times Machine,” aimed at 8-10 year olds and teaching multiplication and division with comics and time travel, of course!
 Both “Do Not Open This Math Book” and “The Times Machine” earned Amazon’s Book of the Year.
 She is also an internationally-recognized mathematician and advocate for math education.
 A summa cum laude graduate of UCLA with a degree in Mathematics, Danica has been honored in Britain’s esteemed Journal of Physics and the New York Times for her work in mathematics, most notably for her role as co-author of a ground-breaking mathematical physics theorem which bears her name (The Chayes-McKellar-Winn Theorem).
-She is incredibly proud that “Goodnight Numbers” was selected for inclusion in Dolly Parton’s literacy charity, The Imagination Library, and her voice can be heard narrating its documentary debuting in Spring 2021.
+She is incredibly proud that “Goodnight Numbers” was selected for inclusion in Dolly Parton’s literacy charity, The Imagination Library, and her voice can be heard narrating its documentary which debuted in Spring 2021.

 Double Puppy Trouble is Danica’s eleventh McKellar Math book.Read More